broadinstitute/flipbook/README.md

 Below are more examples (all args are optional).
 Run it with `--help` to see the full list of args and descriptions.

 ```
-python3 -m reviewer2 -x temp -x keyword2 -d /path/dir-with-images    #  -x are keyword(s) of paths to skip    -d is the top level dir to search instead of the current dir
+python3 -m reviewer2 -x temp -x keyword2  /path/dir-with-images    #  -x are keyword(s) of paths to skip and /path/dir-with-images is the top level dir to search instead of the current dir

 python3 -m reviewer2 -t /path/user_responses.xls    #  change where user responses get saved (default: reviewer2_form_responses.tsv)